onemoonsci/nmrfxprocessordocs/pages/v1/01.analyst/08.tools/02.runabout/01.menus/docs.md

 	assignment process.
 	1. HC arranges two columns of experiments, left side is HNCOcaCB, HNCOCA, HNCO, right side HNCACB, HNCA, HNCACO with X-axis being the amide proton view of residue *i* and the Y-axis 	gives views of the carbon shifts.
 The left column show peaks belonging to residue *i*-1 	while the right column show peaks belonging to both residue *i* and *i*-1.
+	2. HCHali provides a new row for experiemnts that provide a H aliphatic dimension such as HBHANH or HBHAcoNH experiments.
+A H aliphatic axis is added.
-	2. HCij arranges six columns of experiments using the same views and experiments as the HC arrangement described aove.
+	3. HCij arranges six columns of experiments using the same views and experiments as the HC arrangement described aove.
 The leftmost column displays crosspeaks belonging to the spinsystem *i*-1 (HN, CO, CA, CB) whereas the second column from left displays the 	crosspeaks belonging to both residue *i*-1 and residue *i *, both columns based on the 	amide proton shift of residue *i*-1.
 The middle two columns display similar information but based on the amide proton shift of residue *i*.
 The rightmost two columns displays crosspeaks belonging to residue *i* as well as residue *i*+1 (residue *j*) based on the chemical shift of the amide proton for residue *j*.
-	3. HCij_CACB arranges six columns as the HCij arrangement but omits the HNCO and HNCACO experiments so as to concentrate the view on only the CA and CB crosspeaks.
-	4. HCij_CB focuses the view on the HNCOcaCB and the HNCACB experiments.
-	5. HCij_CA focuses the view on the HNCOCA and HNCA experiments.
-	6. HCij_C focuses the view on the HNCO and HNCACO experiments.
+	4. HCHali_hij provides a new row to the HCij arrangement which provides a H aliphatic chemcial shift axis.
 	7. HCNC affords the same views as in the HC arrangement but supplements each with the view from the nitrogen shift of residue *i*.
-This arrangement affords a view where the notrogen chemical shift allows for separation of crosspeaks that may be overlapped in the amide proton view.
+This arrangement affords a view where the nitrogen chemical shift allows for separation of crosspeaks that may be overlapped in the amide proton view.
 	8. HN provides the HN plane centered at the proton and nitrogen shifts for residue *i* from 	the same experiment set as in the HC arrangement.
 	9. HNfull provides an overlay of all of the HN planes for the each experiment.
 This view is useful for establishing the contour levels and general insoection of the data.

+**Rows** Menu

+:	The "rows" Menu works in conjunction with the "Arrangements" Menu in providing toggles
+	for selecting the Y axis nucleus choices.
+The choices add or remove various views allowing the user to simplify or focus on certain views.
+Choices are:

+	1. C toggles on or off any row which has the Y axis set to the carbonyl chemical shift range.
+	2. Hali toggles on or off any row which has the Y axis set to the aliphatic H chemical shift range.
+	3. CA toggles on or off any row which has the Y axis set to the CA chemcial shift range.
+	4. CB toggles on or off any row which has the Y axis set to the CB chemcial shift range.

 **Actions** Menu